Francis Crossley: Philanthropy

 His first major gift to Halifax consisted in the erection of twenty-one almshouses in 1855, with an endowment which gave six shillings a week to each person.

 On his return from America in 1855 he announced his intention to present the people of Halifax with a park, and on 15 August 1857 this park was opened.
 It consists of more than 12 acre of ground, laid out from designs by Sir Joseph Paxton and Edward Milner.
 With a sum of money invested for its maintenance in 1867, it cost the donor £41,300.

 About 1860, with his brothers John and Joseph, Crossley began the erection of an orphan home and school on Skircoat Moor.
 This was completed at their sole united cost, and endowed by them with a sum of £3,000 a year; it was designed for the maintenance of children who had lost one or both parents, and had accommodation for four hundred.
 (It was one of the predecessors of Crossley Heath Grammar School, established 1985.)
-In 1870 he founded a loan fund of £10,000 for the benefit of deserving tradesmen of Halifax, and in the same year presented to the London Missionary Society the sum of £20,000, the largest donation the society had ever received.
-About the same period he gave £10,000 to the Congregational Pastors' Retiring Fund, and the same sum towards the formation of a fund for the relief of widows of congregational ministers.